ahsand97/connect-to-globalprotect-vpn-using-nmcli/README.md

                         Name for the connection to add with nmcli if it's not already created.
   --vpn-portal VPN_PORTAL, --vpn-gateway VPN_PORTAL
                         Address of the portal/gateway of the Global Protect VPN.
-  --vpn-user-group {portal,gateway}
+  --vpn-user-group VPN_USER_GROUP
-                        Usergroup to pass to openconnect --usergroup parameter.
-Options are 'portal' or 'gateway', defaults to 'portal'.
+                        Usergroup to pass to openconnect's --usergroup parameter.
+Options can be: 'portal', 'gateway'.
-  --vpn-os {linux,linux-64,win,mac-intel,android,apple-ios}
-                        OS to pass to openconnect --os parameter.
+  --vpn-os VPN_OS       OS to pass to openconnect's --os parameter.
+Options can be: 'linux', 'linux-64', 'win', 'mac-intel', 'android', 'apple-ios'.
   --openconnect-args OPENCONNECT_ARGS
-                        Extra arguments to pass to openconnect.
+                        Extra arguments to pass to openconnect, make sure to add quotes if it's more than one parameter.
 ```

 ## Example: